Hiv Rates In Canada By Province

 Trends and Latest Developments

 According to the Public Health Agency of Canada, the overall HIV diagnosis rate has declined in recent years, but certain populations and regions continue to be disproportionately affected.
-For instance, Indigenous peoples account for a significant percentage of new HIV infections, particularly in the prairie provinces and the northern territories.
+To give you an idea, Indigenous peoples account for a significant percentage of new HIV infections, particularly in the prairie provinces and the northern territories.
 Similarly, men who have sex with men (MSM) remain the largest group affected by HIV in Canada.

 Recent Data and Statistics To gain a clearer picture of the current state of HIV rates across Canada, it is essential to examine the latest data and statistics.
 The Public Health Agency of Canada (PHAC) regularly publishes reports on HIV surveillance, which provide valuable insights into the trends and patterns of the epidemic.
 According to PHAC's most recent data, the overall HIV diagnosis rate in Canada has declined in recent years, but certain populations and regions continue to be disproportionately affected.